mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 Briefly, the general overview of the TaMaRa algorithm looks as follows:

+1. Propagate the `(* triplicate *)` annotation.
+For example, if a module is marked with triplicate, then all ports and processes in it should be marked with triplicate.
-1. Mark cells with the `triplicate` annotation in the netlist
+2. Mark cells with the `triplicate` annotation in the netlist
-2. Replicate each cell marked with the `triplicate` annotation an additional 2 times (so there are now 3 instances of each cell with the `triplicate` annotation)
+3. Replicate each cell marked with the `triplicate` annotation an additional 2 times (so there are now 3 instances of each cell with the `triplicate` annotation)
-3. Wire up the replicated cells
+4. Wire up the replicated cells
-4. Construct a simplified graph representation from the updated netlist, with replications added
+5. Construct a simplified graph representation from the updated netlist, with replications added
-5. Insert voters using Johnson's algorithm @Johnson2010 @Johnson2010a, using the graph we generated in step (4)
+6. Insert voters using Johnson's algorithm @Johnson2010 @Johnson2010a, using the graph we generated in step (4)

 TaMaRa aims to address a number of the limitations identified by authors in the literature review.
 Kulis
 @Kulis2017 identified two important limitations: that TMR may attempt to replicate FPGA primitives that do not